 Since little is known about which factors influence the risk for LADA, we ask broadly about lifestyle factors and health conditions which may be of significance.
 Among other things, we would like to find out whether known risk factors for type 2 diabetes, such as a sedentary lifestyle, overweight and smoking also influence the risk of developing LADA.
 We are also interested in the possible significance of allergies, infections, vaccinations and diet as well as how lifestyle factors in combination with heredity influence the risk for LADA and type 2 diabetes.

 In the diagram below you can see how many individuals have participated in the ESTRID study since its beginning in 2010.
-Up to this date, more than 2300 individuals with diabetes and almost as many without diabetes, so-called controls, have participated.
+Thus far, more than 5000 respondents have contributed to the study.
+Out of these, more than 2600 are individuals with diabetes and almost as many are diabetes free, so-called controls.
 The response rate is almost 80% among cases with diabetes and above 60% among controls, which we consider a very good result!
 Among the participants, 53% are male and 47% are female.

 For those who wish, there is the possibility to complete a version of the questionnaire in Arabic or Serbo-Croatian.
 These two languages are, after Swedish, the two most common native languages in Scania.